-We have reviewed the accompanying financial information of NewMed Energy - Limited Partnership (the "Partnership") which includes the Condensed Statement of Financial Position as of 31 March 2024 and the Condensed Statements of Comprehensive Income, Changes in the Partnership's Equity and Cash Flows for the three-month period then ended.
-The board of directors and management of the Partnership's General Partner are responsible for the preparation and presentation of financial information for such interim period in accordance with IAS 34 "Interim Financial Reporting", and they are responsible for the preparation of financial information for such interim period under Chapter D of the Securities Regulations (Periodic and Immediate Reports), 5730-1970.
-Our responsibility is to express a conclusion on financial information for such interim period based on our review.
+We have reviewed the accompanying financial information of NewMed Energy - Limited Partnership (the "Partnership") which includes the Condensed Statement of Financial Position as of 30 June 2024 and the Condensed Statements of Comprehensive Income, Changes in the Partnership's Equity and Cash Flows for the six- and three-month periods then ended.
+The board of directors and management of the Partnership's General Partner are responsible for the preparation and presentation of financial information for such interim periods in accordance with IAS 34 "Interim Financial Reporting", and they are responsible for the preparation of financial information for such interim periods under Chapter D of the Securities Regulations (Periodic and Immediate Reports), 5730-1970.
+Our responsibility is to express a conclusion on financial information for such interim periods based on our review.